cstosgale/aws-ec2-details/README.md

   - xlsxwriter
   - json
   - os
 - Appropriate credentials configured that have permission to read billing data.
-These can be set using the 'aws configure' command.
+These can be set using the `aws configure` command.

 The relevant Python libraries can be installed by running:
 > pip install boto3 xlsxwriter